-“We are one of the few museums that has these two hoards,” adds Cadbury, “and so in a sense that gives us a significant amount more evidence to speculate and it also gives us evidence behind that speculation.”
+“We are one of the few museums that has two hoards like this,” adds Cadbury, “so in a sense that gives us a significant amount more evidence to speculate and it also gives us evidence behind that speculation.”

 Head to the Museum’s donate page to help save the hoard for Devon.